-, attendees can expect practical pointers from attorneys with front-line experience in the area of compliance and enforcement actions.
+, attendees can expect practical pointers from an attorney with front-line experience in the area of compliance and enforcement actions.

 For more information and to register click here.